-One question that the GTK consultants are often asked is what the difference is between the controller systems that different power wheelchairs use?
+One question that the GTK Assistive Technology Consultants are often asked is what the difference is between the controller systems that different power wheelchairs use?

 Every power wheelchair operates on a control system, which is essentially a piece of software for your power wheelchair.
 The control system tells the motors and batteries how to behave, as well as operating any power seat functions.
 Each control system has distinct hardware, or controllers, which is why wheelchairs can have different controllers depending on what control system they’re using.

 There are three main control systems in use on power wheelchairs, and these are:

 - R-Net – used by Permobil, Magic Mobility, Ottobock and Quickie

 In regards to controller operation, all the different control systems have the ability to program the different driving parameters to fine tune the driving experience for each individual (for more information on this, see our article ‘Programming Power Wheelchairs’).
 The main difference for users and therapists is simply the programmer that their GTK consultant would be using, as our consultants are well-versed in programming all the control systems that we support.